charlesluch/GovHack-Team1/README.md

    * HERE APIs, SDKs
    * jsfiddle.net    = plain code
    * material-ui.com = no need for style sheet
+   * UI frameworks work with REACT
+   * REACT state change reflects how it is...
+   *
 1. Cheap/Free parking that we can stitch... ()
 1. UI Home, Work, Exercise time @ type dropboxes...
 1.